SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/defect-detection/README.md

 ## The Deep Learning model: a modified U-Net

+### U-Net architecture

 U-Net is a convolutional neural network that originally was presented for biomedical image segmentation at the Computer Science Department of the University of Freiburg.
 It is based on fully convolutional neural networks and has a modified and extended architecture to work with fewer training images and yield more precise segmentation.

 The primary concept is to use a contracting network followed by an expanding network, with upsampling operators in the expansive network replacing pooling operations.
 These layers increase the resolution of the output.
 Besides, an expansive convolutional network can learn to assemble a precise output based on encoded information.

+The network consists of a contracting path and an expansive path, which gives it the u-shaped architecture.
+The contracting path is a typical convolutional network that consists of repeated convolutions, each followed by a rectified linear unit (ReLU) and a max-pooling operation.
+During the contraction, the spatial information is reduced while feature information is increased.
+The expansive pathway combines the features and spatial information through a sequence of up-convolutions and concatenations with high-resolution features from the contracting path.

+### Our modified U-Net architecture

-Training CNN is a time consuming and expensive process.
+Usually the training of a complex DANN is a time consuming and expensive process.
 You need large dataset of images and a long trial and error process to succeed.
 Many frameworks (keras, tensorflow, pytorch) offer pre-built or pre-trained networks that can be used as a starting point.
 For these reasons in our scenario we have decided to use a MobileNetV2 as encoder, in-order to learn robust features and reduce the number of trainable parameters and to free the parameters in some of its layers.
 MobileNetV2 network was trained on more than a million images from the ImageNet database.
 Therefore the network has learned rich feature representations for a wide range of images.
 The upsample block is instead taken from the implementation in the pix2pix example available in the TensorFlow Examples repo.